Hyper-Vigilance: When Over-Analyzing Texts is a Trauma Response

 The Survival Mechanism of 'Walking on Eggshells'

-Hyper-vigilance is not a personality flaw; it is a neurological survival mechanism.
-If you grew up in a household with a volatile, unpredictable, or emotionally abusive parent, or if you survived a highly toxic past relationship, your brain adapted to keep you safe.
-You learned that you had to constantly scan the environment for microscopic shifts in tone, facial expression, or body language so you could anticipate an emotional explosion and act accordingly to avoid punishment.
+Hyper-vigilance is not a personality flaw or a sign of "neediness"; it is a sophisticated neurological survival mechanism.
+If you grew up in a household with a volatile, unpredictable, or emotionally unavailable caregiver, your brain adapted to keep you safe.
+You learned that survival depended on your ability to scan for microscopic shifts in tone, facial micro-expressions, or the "vibe" of a room.

 Handing the Responsibility Back